 General information about the safe and effective use of ULTRESA

 Medicines are sometimes prescribed for purposes other than those listed in a Medication Guide.
 Do not use ULTRESA for a condition for which it was not prescribed.
 Do not give ULTRESA to other people to take, even if they have the same symptoms you have.
 It may harm them.

 This Medication Guide summarizes the most important information about ULTRESA.
 If you would like more information, talk to your doctor.
 You can ask your doctor or pharmacist for information about ULTRESA that is written for health professionals.

 For more information, go to www.ultresa.com or call toll-free 1-800-4722634.

 What are the ingredients in ULTRESA?

-Inactive ingredients: colloidal silicon dioxide, croscarmellose sodium, gelatin, hydrogenated castor oil, hypromellose phthalate, iron oxides, magnesium stearate, microcrystalline cellulose, talc, titanium dioxide triethyl citrate.
+Inactive ingredients: colloidal silicon dioxide, croscarmellose sodium, hydrogenated castor oil, hypromellose phthalate, magnesium stearate, microcrystalline cellulose, talc, and triethyl citrate.

 This monograph has been modified to include the generic and brand name in many instances.